 Looking at an example of a three-bed apartment in Mid-Levels on Hong Kong Island at around $45,000 HKD per month, plus management fees of around $2,500 HKD, could mean an initial payment of around $159,500 HKD for the first month plus taxes and additional expenses.
 This could equate to roughly £14,330/$20,322 USD in upfront costs.

-What is the local job market like in Hong Kong?
+What is the local job market like in Hong Kong in 2021?

 Because Hong Kong is a hub of industry and commerce, job opportunities are usually in abundance.
 That said, with so much global talent flowing into this region, competition for the top jobs can be fierce.
 That’s why it’s always best to agree a contract for a job before moving to Hong Kong.